-The amounts due to and from companies related through common control are due on demand, with the exception of approximately \$6.5 million due to CLAC from Gibbons Management Services Limited ("GMSL").
-GMSL is a wholly owned subsidiary of Edmund Gibbons Limited ("EGL"), which is also the sole shareholder of CGI.
+The amounts due to and from companies related through common control (\$1,050,808 and \$19,035,553 respectively) are due on demand, with the exception of approximately \$6.25 million due to CLAC from Gibbons Management Services Limited ("GMSL").
+GMSL is a wholly owned subsidiary of EGL, which is also the sole shareholder of CGI.
 This amount was structured in 2016 into individual loan notes with varying maturities through to 2045.
 Interest on the notes are settled monthly with the settlement of any maturing notes occurring on June 30th of the year for which they become due.
 The balances due from GMSL bears interest at rates varying from 3% to 5.75% per annum.
 Included in the Group's investment income is net interest income received from GMSL.
 Balances with all other related parties are non-interest bearing.
+Source: 2019 Audited Financial Statements prepared under IFRS.

 During the year, the Group used Clarien Bank Limited and its wholly owned subsidiaries (Clarien) for certain banking, investment custodian, and investment management services.
-Clarien is related through common control and all transactions with Clarien occur on standard commercial terms.
+Clarien is related through common shareholding and all transactions with Clarien occur on standard commercial terms.